 Let your ego feed on this for a couple of moments… And then think about the consequences.
 If you do nothing and let them have it, soon there will be no food left for the ego.

 Tyler and June are wine glass manufacturers.

-> How are they going to distinguish themselves from each other and from other competitors?
+How are they going to distinguish themselves from each other and from other competitors?
 It’s not like they are Vincent Van Gogh and Paul Gauguin.
 Their authenticity is not self-explanatory.
-Sure, they both claim their wine glasses are the best on the market, but this statement itself won’t win any attention of their customers.
+Sure, they both claim their wine glasses are the best on the market, but this statement won’t win any attention of their customers on its own.

-> Creating a perfect wine glass is the job of an artisan.
-Making this wine glass unique, recognizable and outstanding, instilling a story and some sense into it is the job of a marketer.
+Creating a perfect wine glass is the job of an artisan.
+Making this wine glass not only outstanding, recognizable and unique but also instilling a story and some sense into it is the job of a marketer.

-> Tyler believes he just needs to go on with doing a great job of making a perfect wine glass.
+Tyler believes he just needs to go on with doing a great job of making a perfect wine glass.
 He is a confident and practical guy who doesn’t buy into stories about digitality, buzz, social media etc. “Wine lovers know just how important is the glass they drink from.
 I don’t need to explain anything to them.
 My customers are not people who believe a common drinking glass is as good as any,” thinks Tyler.